About USC Gould

 - INITIATIVE AND REFERENDUM INSTITUTE (IRI)

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 - WORKSHOPS AND CONFERENCES

-As the Managing Partner of Richie Litigation in Los Angeles, Robert Lu’s practice focuses on complex commercial litigation cases.
+As the head of the West Coast Litigation department of Reid & Wise LLP in Los Angeles, Robert Lu’s practice focuses on complex commercial litigation cases.
 After graduating from USC Gould School of Law in 1998, he clerked for two federal judges, Judge Harry L. Hupp in the Central District of California, and then Judge Ferdinand F. Fernandez on the Ninth Circuit.
 He also spent four years with the United States Attorney's Office in the District of Arizona (Phoenix) working in both the Civil and Criminal Divisions.
-Aside from teaching legal writing and research at USC Gould, Lu has also has taught Civil Discovery at the UCLA Extension Paralegal Program, and is currently an Adjunct Professor at Glendale University College of Law, where he teaches courses in Torts and Civil Procedure.
+Aside from teaching legal writing and research at USC Gould, Lu has also has taught Civil Discovery at the UCLA Extension Paralegal Program, and is currently an adjunct professor at Glendale University College of Law, where he teaches courses in Torts and Civil Procedure.
 In his spare time he enjoys racing cars.

 FACULTY IN THE NEWS